Crown-of-thorns starfish: Population control

 Population numbers for the crown-of-thorns have been increasing since the 1970s.
 Historic records of distribution patterns and numbers, though, are hard to come by, as SCUBA technology, necessary to conduct population censuses, had only been developed in the previous few decades.

 To prevent overpopulation of crown-of-thorns causing widespread destruction to coral reef habitats, humans have implemented a variety of control measures.
 Manual removals have been successful, but are relatively labour-intensive.
 Injecting sodium bisulfate into the starfish is the most efficient measure in practice.
-Sodium bisulphate is deadly to crown-of-thorns, but it does not harm the surrounding reef and oceanic ecosystems.
+Sodium bisulfate is deadly to crown-of-thorns, but it does not harm the surrounding reef and oceanic ecosystems.
 To control areas of high infestations, teams of divers have had kill rates of up to 120 per hour per diver.
 The practice of dismembering them was shown to have a kill rate of 12 per hour per diver, and the diver performing this test was spiked three times.
 As a result, dismemberings are discouraged for this reason, and not because of rumours that they might be able to regenerate.

 An even more labour-intensive route, but less risky to the diver, is to bury them under rocks or debris.
 This route is only suitable for areas with low infestation and if materials are available to perform the procedure without damaging corals.

 A 2015 study by James Cook University showed that common household vinegar is also effective, as the acidity causes the starfish to disintegrate within days.
 Vinegar is also harmless to the environment, and is not restricted by regulations regarding animal products such as bile.
 In 2019, divers were using a 10% vinegar solution to reduce starfish populations in the Raja Ampat Islands.

 A new successful method of population control is by the injection of thiosulfate-citrate-bile salts-sucrose agar (TCBS).
 Only one injection is needed, leading to starfish's death in 24 hours from a contagious disease marked by "discoloured and necrotic skin, ulcerations, loss of body turgor, accumulation of colourless mucus on many spines especially at their tip, and loss of spines.
 Blisters on the dorsal integument broke through the skin surface and resulted in large, open sores that exposed the internal organs."

 An autonomous starfish-killing robot called COTSBot has been developed, and as of September 2015, was close to being ready for trials on the GBR.
 The COTSbot, which has a neural net-aided vision system, is designed to seek out crown-of-thorns starfish and give them a lethal injection of bile salts.
 After it eradicates the bulk of the starfish in a given area, human divers can move in and remove the survivors.
 Field trials of the robot have begun in Moreton Bay in Brisbane to refine its navigation system, according to Queensland University of Technology researcher Matthew Dunbabin.
 No crown-of-thorns starfish are in Moreton Bay, but when the navigation has been refined, the robot will be used on the reef.